 About the “disc-o” necklace and it’s attractive simplicity (it’s a wooden circle on a string), Kovacs said:

 “Everybody likes a piece of wood.
 Everybody can relate to wood.
 It’s a tactile thing...
 It’s got form and texture and can be really refined.”

 Charles and Ray Eames are inspirations to Brush Factory’s current business and design trajectory.
 The couple revolutionized the modern architecture and furniture genre in the 1940s to 1960s, by upholding the ideals of craft as artists while developing techniques of mass production to make affordable products that retained the coveted elements of uniqueness and high design.

 “Number one design rule,” Kovacs said.
 “Form follows function.
 You need to be able to solve a problem.
 We both went to design school--that’s what you’re taught to do as a designer: solve a problem.
 You figure out the most efficient and most elegant way to make something.”

 The renaissance of Over-the-Rhine and continuing development of Downtown Cincinnati have brought Brush Factory even more opportunity to do just that.

-That her business plays a role in fleshing out newly-conceived spaces is not lost on Kovacs.
+That her business plays a role in fleshing out newly-conceived spaces is not